 Once you have that why, you have something to lean on when obstacles come your way.

 Life WILL happen.
 Obstacles WILL come.
 Instead of avoiding them or being fearful, just be prepared.
 Getting settled in your why will help you do that.

 Set goals and rewards that correlate with them

 I am a very reward driven person.
-I love to work for something when I know that I’m going to get something out of it.
 I used to be really embarrassed to admit that, but it’s how my brain works and I figured out how to make it work for me.